WILD1ngo/assembly-project/README.md

 This Piano Game was developed with passion and creativity.
 We'd like to thank our dedicated team of developers and musicians for making this project possible.
 We hope you enjoy playing the Piano Game as much as we enjoyed creating it!

 If you have any questions, feedback, or issues, please don't hesitate to reach out to us.
 Have fun making music and mastering the piano!

+this project uses TASM and DOS to install downlowd